 "Conserving, caring for and creating new experiences and access to New York's open space is an absolutely rewarding experience.
 I encourage anyone who seeks fulfillment to consider a career at State Parks."

-Mindy Scott, Deputy Commissioner for Finance and Administration, is the chief financial officer for OPRHP.
+Molly Reilly, Deputy Commissioner for Finance and Administration, is the chief financial officer for OPRHP.
 She oversees the primary support functions of the agency including Budget, Business Office, Contracts, Employee Relations, Grants, Human Resources, Innovation, Internal Controls, and Revenue.
-Prior to landing in her current role in 2012, Mindy was the OPRHP Director of Grants since 2008.
+Prior to her current role, Molly served as OPRHP’s Chief Operational Strategy Officer.

 Yolanda Bostic Williams serves as the Chief Diversity Officer.
 In this role, she provides executive leadership and strategic direction on diversity, equity, inclusion, and accessibility (DEIA) initiatives.
 Yolanda's experience, combined with her passion for the outdoors, history, community engagement, knowledge of environmental justice concerns, and, perhaps most importantly, life experiences as a person of color, make her an ideal candidate for connecting with various communities and advancing the agency's goals of increasing DEIA in both the workforce and the public we serve.